Infanta Maria Francisca of Portugal: Biography

-In 1833, Maria Francisca, her husband and children were exiled from Spain because they refused to recognize Isabella II as heiress to the Spanish throne.
-They went first to Portugal and then to Alverstoke, Hampshire, UK.
+In 1833, Maria Francisca, her husband and sons were exiled from Spain because they refused to recognize Isabella II as heiress to the Spanish throne.
+They first went to Portugal and then to Alverstoke in Hampshire, England.
 While in Hampshire, Maria became ill and died on 4 September 1834.

-A crowd of several thousand were known to have visited the village to pay their respects as her body lay at the rectory of St Mary's Gosport, where her funeral was held and a marble stone honours her memory.
+A crowd of several thousand was known to have visited the village to pay their respects as her body lay at the rectory of St Mary's Gosport, where her funeral was held and a marble stone honours her memory.
 Although initially interred in St Mary's Catholic Church Gosport, Maria Francisca's remains were later transferred to Trieste Cathedral in Italy, where the Carlist pretenders and their wives are buried.

-Four years after her death, Carlos remarried, to Maria Francisca's own sister Maria Teresa, Princess of Beira.
+Four years after her death, Carlos married Maria Francisca's sister, Maria Teresa, Princess of Beira.